 So, instead of letting your fear of going to the dentist keep you from receiving the treatment you need, learn more about sedation dentistry and what it has to offer.
 With sedation dentistry, you can sit back, relax, and let us take great care of you.
 We can complete much of your needed treatment at once by your dentist for dental anxiety!

 Sedation dentistry is typically indicated for lengthy procedures.
 We understand how difficult coming to the dentist can be when you have a dental phobia.
 So, we strive to accomplish as much as we can at each appointment.
-Sedation dentistry by your dentist for dental anxiety will allow you to fully relax even during an extended appointment.
+Sedation dentistry by your dentist for dental anxiety in Lincoln, NE will allow you to fully relax even during an extended appointment.

 Who can benefit from sedation dentistry?
 A Dentist For Dental Anxiety Explains...

 Sedation dentistry can be used for any procedure.
 If you have one of the following situations, you may be a candidate for sedation dentistry:

 - Dental phobia or anxiety when visiting the dentist.